maxfahl/cursor-agent-master-prompt/prompt.md

    ls -la ".tasks/${TASK_FILE_NAME}_[TASK_IDENTIFIER].md"
    ```
 4. Copy ENTIRE Task File Template into new file
-5. Insert Execution Protocol EXACTLY by:
+5. Insert Execution Protocol EXACTLY, in verbatim, by:
-   - Copying text between "-- [START OF EXECUTION PROTOCOL]" and "-- [END OF EXECUTION PROTOCOL]"
+-   - Copying text between "-- [START OF EXECUTION PROTOCOL]" and "-- [END OF EXECUTION PROTOCOL]"
-   - Adding "⚠️ WARNING: NEVER MODIFY THIS SECTION ⚠️" both as header and a footer
+-   - Adding "⚠️ WARNING: NEVER MODIFY THIS SECTION ⚠️" both as header and a footer
++   a.
+Find the protocol content between [START OF EXECUTION PROTOCOL] and [END OF EXECUTION PROTOCOL] markers above
++   b.
+In the task file:
++      1. Replace "[FULL EXECUTION PROTOCOL COPY]" with the ENTIRE protocol content from step 5a
++      2. Keep the warning header and footer: "⚠️ WARNING: NEVER MODIFY THIS SECTION ⚠️"
 6. Systematically populate ALL placeholders:
    a.
 Run commands for dynamic values:
       ```